Risk-Based Asset Management

 This is ideal for people responsible for the design, installation, commissioning, operation and maintenance of capital assets and auxiliary equipment.
 This includes project engineers, reliability engineers, maintenance managers, operations managers, and engineering technicians.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
 Class hours are 8:30am to 4:30pm Tuesday through Thursday.
-All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding 2.1 CEU’s.
+Virtual course hours that run from 11am-5pm EST. All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding 2.1 CEU’s.

 For More Information on Training and Services